Kimpulla/status_notifier/README.md

 # Status Notifier App

-Status Monitor App is a React Native application built with Expo that displays a status circle in the center of the screen, with notifications for status changes.
+Status Notifier App is a React Native application built with Expo that displays a status circle in the center of the screen, with notifications for status changes.

 ## Getting Started